Gornot HaGalil: History

-The village was established in 1980 by members of families from local moshavim.
+The village was established in 1980 by members of families from local moshavim, assisted by the Jewish Agency.
 Its name is derived from nearby Goren.
+The land the village was built on had previously belonged to the Arab village of Iqrit, which was depopulated by the Israel Defense Forces during the 1948 Arab–Israeli War.

-It was originally designed to be a municipal center, for that reason the municipal government offices and regional healthcare center are located there.
+It was originally designed to be a municipal center for municipal government offices and regional healthcare center.
 In addition, many public facilities were planned to be constructed there, such as a sport center, elementary school and a community center.
-Despite these plans, for many years the village has been stale and none of the plans have been executed.
-Over the years the population started to diminished until there were only 40 families in the year 2014.
-Half of them were renting and not house owners.